 - While the non-Covid death rate for the unvaccinated must be consistent with historical death rates (it may be slightly lower than the vaccinated non-Covid death rate), it is not only higher than the vaccinated death rate, but much higher than the historical mortality rate.

 - In previous years, each of the groups 60-69, 70-79 and 80+ had death peaks at the same time during the year (including 2020 when they all experienced the Covid peak in April at the same time).
-Still, in 2021, every age group non-Covid mortality peaks for unvaccinated at a different time, namely the moment that vaccination programmes for those cohorts are reaching a peak.
+Still, in 2021, every age group non-Covid mortality peaks for unvaccinated at a different time, namely the moment that vaccination programs for those cohorts reaching a peak.

 - The spikes in Covid mortality data for the unvaccinated do not match the actual Covid wave.